Jeffrey Epstein’s Apparent Suicide Draws Anger, Conspiracy Theories About His Death

 A number of online conspiracy theorists had already expressed fears that Epstein would be killed or attempt to take his own life before his trial, where potentially damaging details could have been revealed.
 A swatch of court documents released on Friday showed alleged connections to a number of very powerful men.

-As The Daily Beast reported, a woman named Virginia Giuffre had filed a lawsuit claiming that Epstein and socialite Ghislaine Maxwell kept her as a sex slave and directed her to have sex with many of Epstein’s rich and powerful friends.
-The court documents showed that Giuffre claimed that Epstein and Maxwell directed her to have sex with a number of people, including former New Mexico Gov. Bill Richardson and Britain’s Prince Andrew, whom Giuffre had previously accused.
-There were a number of powerful men not identified by name, including what Giuffre said was another prince, a foreign president, and a well-known prime minister.
+As The Daily Beast reported, a woman named Virginia Giuffre had filed a lawsuit claiming that Epstein and socialite Ghislaine Maxwell kept her as a sex slave and directed her to have sex with many of Epstein’s rich and powerful friends, including former New Mexico Gov. Bill Richardson and Britain’s Prince Andrew, whom Giuffre had previously accused.
+There were a number of powerful men not identified by name, including who Giuffre said was another prince, a foreign president, and a well-known prime minister.

 Richardson, Prince Andrew, and others named have released statements calling the allegations false.